BaconBoyGit/nostos/README.md

 To run the server separate from the front end, use

 `cd server && nodemon server.js`

+This will run the node server with live-reload capabilities.
+The environment and port are specified in the `.env` file, otherwise, the defaults will be used.

 ### Database
 The project server requires a connection to a MYSQL System to store data.
 The system only needs one database, which is specified along with authentication credentials in a `.env` file.
 If there is no `.env` file, the config.json file will use default parameters. *For the back-end to run properly, the config.json file must have an appropriate entry for each variable pulled from a `.env` file.
 This file can be provided by the repository owner, or you can make your own.*